 What’s the dress code?
 We don’t have one!
 Casual attire is acceptable at all of our services.
 In fact, during our contemporary time of worship, you may even spot the pastors wearing blue jeans.
 We want you to be you.
 If that means wearing a 3-piece suit or a fancy dress and an “Easter Hat,” that’s great!
 But if that means sandals, shorts, and a t-shirt, that’s fine too.

 What about children?
 We understand what it means to have small children and the difficulty they can pose to going out.
 With that in mind, we have provided several opportunities to engage our young attendees.
 First, each worship service includes a children’s message time that relates to the adult sermon.
-Nursery program during our late Sunday service will restart in August.
+Nursery Room during services is available (certain times of year there are caretakers).

 Can I attend Bible study?
 After Labor Day weekend, we offer small-group Bible study discussions on Sunday mornings at 9:15a.
 Visitors are always welcome.